 Chronic Pain Treatment in Saint Paul, MO

 Chronic pain treatment in Saint Paul, MO.
 Anyone who has suffered from chronic pain knows how limiting it can be.
-Sometimes, the months or years we’ve dealt with it causes us to lose sight of how good we’re capable of feeling.
-At it’s worse, the pain can keep us from comfortably completing daily tasks like doing household chores, or the things we love most, whether that be dominating your local flag football league or working in the garden.
+Sometimes, it goes on so long that we forget how good we used to feel.
+At it’s worse, the pain can keep us from comfortably performing basic tasks like walking up the stairs, or the things we love most, whether that be dominating your local flag football league or working in the garden.

-Axes Physical Therapy is a group of 15 physical therapy treatment locations committed to helping our Saint Paul, MO patients achieve positive outcomes through personalized chronic pain treatment plans, based on techniques that have been demonstrated to work.
-If you’re finally ready to move on from chronic pain, reach out to the location nearest you or contact us online for successful chronic pain treatment.
+Axes Physical Therapy is a group of 15 physical and occupational therapy locations devoted to helping our Saint Paul, MO patients find meaningful relief through personalized and evidence-backed chronic pain treatment.
+To get back to a pain-free daily life, reach out to our location nearest you or schedule an appointment for successful chronic pain treatment.

-Based on research from the CDC, in 2019 almost a quarter of U.S. adults dealt with chronic pain.
-7.4% of adults (over a third of those who experienced chronic pain) suffered from “high-impact” chronic pain, which is pain that occurs on more days than not that affects how somebody can work or enjoy other activities.
+Based on research from the CDC, in 2019 20.4% of adults nationwide suffered from chronic pain.
+7.4% of adults (or 36.4% of those with chronic pain) had “high-impact” chronic pain, defined as pain that, on “most days” or “every day,” affects how somebody can work or perform other activities.
 Chronic pain doesn’t just hurt you physically.
-Chronic pain reduces quality of life and leads to higher medical expenses.
-It can also lead to anxiety, depression, and trouble sleeping.
+Chronic pain impacts quality of life and leads to higher medical expenses.
+It can also cause significant mental health issues and trouble sleeping.

 What Causes Chronic Pain?

-By contrast, people can experience chronic pain for several reasons.
+By contrast, the causes of chronic pain aren’t always easily known.
 Sometimes an injury continues to cause pain even after it’s healed .
-In other cases, it’s caused by an illness, or happens as our bodies weaken with age.
+Other times, it’s caused by an illness, or degenerative disease.
 Sometimes, the pain isn’t caused by a specific condition, but rather from things like poor posture, obesity, or overexertion.
 Common types and causes of chronic pain include:

-- A variety of conditions that lead to low back pain — Almost 9 out of 10 adults suffer from back pain eventually.
-Causes can be poor posture or technique, repetitive motions at work, sciatica, or a variety of disc injuries.
+- Numerous different conditions that cause low back pain — Up to 84% of adults suffer from back pain eventually.
+Causes can be poor posture or technique, repetitive motions at a physically demanding job, sciatica, or disc injuries that impinge on the nerves in the spinal column.

-- Cancer pain — Tumors can cause pain when they grow and touch tissue, nerves, or organs.
+- Cancer pain — Tumors can cause pain when they grow and touch bones, your spine, or other tissue.

-- Fibromyalgia — While an exact cause isn’t yet known, this refers to widespread muscle pain and tenderness.
+- Fibromyalgia — While an exact cause isn’t yet known, this refers to pain that affects your muscles and joints throughout your body.

-- Neurogenic pain and psychogenic pain — In some cases, pain does not occur for a physical reason, but because there is an issue in the nervous system, or because of psychological stress.
+- Neurogenic pain and psychogenic pain — Sometimes, there is no underlying musculoskeletal cause, but rather it’s caused by the nervous system, or because of psychological stress.

-There are many pointers for easing chronic pain, and while many can lead to greater comfort, many people we see in Saint Paul, MO have felt like they tried all of them and more and still can’t find relief.
-Often, physical therapy is the treatment that finally gets them relief and returns them to the things that are most important to them.
+There are many tips for relieving chronic pain, and while many are effective, many people we see in Saint Paul, MO tell us that they have tried everything and still can’t find relief.
+Often, physical therapy becomes their path toward lasting pain relief and getting back to the things that are most important to them.

-Why Is Physical Therapy in Saint Paul, MO a Great Option For Chronic Pain Treatment?
+How Do Physical Therapists in Saint Paul, MO Help With Chronic Pain Treatment?

-Chronic pain can be treated through a variety of methods in Saint Paul, MO, including prescription or over-the-counter medications, chiropractic adjustments, massage therapy, and consistent exercise.
+There are many possible options for chronic pain treatment in Saint Paul, MO, including medication, chiropractic adjustments, yoga, and regular exercise.
 Research demonstrates that incorporating physical therapy into your treatment plan is incredibly effective for relieving chronic pain.
-You are welcome to visit any of our 15 locations for a free screening to better understand what might be causing your chronic pain.
+You are welcome to come to any of our 15 locations for a free screening to better understand what might be causing your chronic pain.
 We’ll ask you questions to better understand how we can help you.
-How often do you have pain?
-When does it come on?
-When does it get better?
+Do you experience pain every day?
+Most days?
+What makes it worse?
+What makes it better?
 How is limiting you in your daily life?
-After your screening, we’ll form a team with you and your physician to develop a personalized treatment plan aimed at getting you back a comfortable daily life.
+After our evaluation, we’ll form a team with you and your physician to develop a personalized treatment plan aimed at returning you a comfortable daily life.

-Physical therapy can relieve pain by stretching and strengthening your body.
-Collectively improving those aspects of the best possible mobility eases pain and enhances your daily life by making your body function better, and interrupting any signals to your brain that something may be wrong.
-Depending on you, the causes of your chronic pain, your age, and your desired activity level, your treatment plan in Saint Paul, MO may include:
+Physical therapy can relieve pain by increasing your strength, balance, posture, and range of motion.
+Collectively improving those aspects of optimal movement health relieves pain and enhances your daily life by allowing your body to work better, and breaking up any signals to your brain that something may be wrong.
+Depending on you, the causes of your chronic pain, your age, and the activity level you wish to get back to, your treatment plan in Saint Paul, MO may include:

 Guided Exercise

-Exercise releases endorphins, your body’s homegrown, feel-good hormone, which not only eases pain but eases related symptoms like stress and depression.
-A professional Saint Paul, MO physical therapist will guide through exercises that will safely and effectively improve your mobility.
-With these exercises, your brain will come to understand that certain movements can be carried out without pain, rebuilding how your brain processes messages.
-We’ll also show you light exercises you can do at home.
+Exercise boosts your body’s production of endorphins, your body’s homegrown, feel-good hormone, which not only eases pain but eases related symptoms like stress and depression.
+A professional Saint Paul, MO physical therapist can help you perform exercises that will safely and effectively improve your mobility.
+With these exercises, we can re-train your brain to accept certain movements and positions without pain, rebuilding how your brain processes messages.
+Through guided exercise, we’ll be able to teach you safe exercises you can do on your own.

 Manual Therapy and Soft Tissue Mobilization

-Manual therapy involves therapeutic touch to encourage your body’s natural healing process and relaxation of muscles and joints.
-Your Saint Paul, MO physical therapist will use their hands to safely move your muscles and joints.
-Research demonstrates that manual therapy and guided exercise together are more effective than either technique used by itself.
+Manual therapy incorporates therapeutic touch to promote healing and relaxation of muscles and joints.
+Your Saint Paul, MO physical therapist will use their hands to safely manipulate your muscles and joints.
+Research demonstrates that manual therapy and guided exercise together are better at treating pain than either treatment method used alone.

 Instrument-assisted soft tissue mobilization is a form of manual therapy, except that instead of their hands, physical therapists use specialized tools like Astym®.